-Enforcing up-to-date Pre-Prepare messages: To simplify this section, we first assume that all PO-ARU messages from the same server are consistent.
-The section on blacklisting (below) describes subtle issues regarding PO-ARU messages that are not consistent.
-Each non-leader server, i, periodically sends a $\langle PROOF-MATRIX, pm, i \rangle{\sigma_i}$ message to the leader, where pm is i's Last_PO_Aru[].
-Server i expects the leader to include PO-ARU messages that are at least as up-to-date as those in pm in its next PRE-PREPARE.
-To understand why a non-leader server is justified in this expectation, note that the leader can simply adopt any of the PO-ARU messages in pm that are more up-to-date than what it currently has in its Last_PO_Aru[].
-Thus, a correct leader will send, in its next PRE-PREPARE, a proof matrix with PO-ARU messages that are at least as up-to-date as those in pm.
+Enforcing up-to-date Pre-Prepare messages: Each non-leader server, i, periodically sends a (PROOF-MATRIX, $pm, i \rangle{\sigma_i}$ message to the leader, where pm is i's Last\PO\Aru[]. pm contains the set of PO\Aru vectors iexpects the leader to include in its next PRE-PREPARE.
+To understand why a non-leader server is justified in this expectation, note that the leader can simply adopt any of the PO-Aru vectors in pm that are more up-to-date than what it currently has in its Last\PO\Aru[].
+Thus, a correct leader will send, in its next PRE-PREPARE, a proof matrix with vectors that are at least as up-to-date as those in pm.
 We say that such a PRE-PREPARE covers pm (see Figure 1).
 A critical property of Prime, which differs from existing leader-based solutions, is that the leader requires a bounded amount of bandwidth and computational resources, independent of system throughput, to perform its role as leader; the size of a PRE-PREPARE is dependent only on the number of servers, and a single PRE-PREPARE can propose a global ordering on an arbitrary number of preordered updates.